cristinamonzer/website2/content/authors/admin/_index.md

     date_start: 2019-02-01
     date_end: 2024-09-13
     summary: |
-      My dissertation investigates political and media communication on social media during Covid-19 and its effects on audiences -- "Aligning and deviating voices: Toward a theory of cultural resonance in political communication".
+      My dissertation investigates political and media communication on social media during Covid-19 and its effects on audiences -- Aligning and deviating voices: Toward a theory of cultural resonance in political communication.
 Supervised by [Stefan Geiss](https://www.ntnu.no/ansatte/stefan.geiss).
     button:
       text: 'Read Dissertation'
       url: 'https://example.com'